yjg30737/pyqt-top-titlebar-widget/README.md

 * <a href="https://github.com/yjg30737/pyqt-mac-min-max-close-buttons-widget.git">pyqt-mac-min-max-close-buttons-widget</a>

 ## Detailed Description
 This package is made for <a href="https://github.com/yjg30737/pyqt-custom-titlebar-window.git">pyqt-custom-titlebar-window</a>'s title bar part.
+You can see the preview of this in the documentation at the link.

 ## Usage
 * ```TopTitleBarWidget(base_widget: QWidget, text: str = '', font: QFont = QFont('Arial', 12), icon_filename: str = None, align=Qt.AlignCenter)``` - Constructor